A discontinuous Galerkin approach for atmospheric flows with implicit condensation: Numerical Examples

 \subsubsection{Results}

-We consider an unstructured triangular mesh, with linear elements and mesh size $h=1000\unit{m}$, of the domain together with elements of order $k=1,2$.
-The time step is chosen according to the stability limit, resulting in $\dt=0.4\unit{s}$ and $0.2\unit{s}$, respectively.
+We consider an unstructured triangular mesh, with linear elements and mesh size $h=1000\,\unit{m}$, of the domain together with elements of order $k=1,2$.
+The time step is chosen according to the stability limit, resulting in $\dt=0.4\,\unit{s}$ and $0.2\,\unit{s}$, respectively.
 The resulting spurious velocity, temperature contours and the mesh can be seen in \Cref{fig.ex4_results.steep_mountain}.
 Here we see that the solution has remained stable, with the largest spurious velocities visible at the coarsest elements and the bottom boundary.
-Furthermore, there are no osculations visible in the temperature contours, even close to the mountain profile.
+Furthermore, there are no oscillations visible in the temperature contours, even close to the mountain profile.
 In fact, it appears that for the case $k=2$, no spurious velocities are present.
 A closer inspection of the data shows that the velocity is non-zero up to approximately $10^{-12}$, which is not visible on the colour scale.
-Finally, we note that while the simulation allowed for the formation of rain, which occurs as soon as the cloud density is non-zero, see \eqref{eqn.source-terms}, the rain density remained stable with a perturbation of $4\times 10^{-13}$ for $k=1$ and $3.6\times10^{-15}$ for $k=2$.
+Furthermore, we note that while the simulation allowed for the formation of rain, which occurs as soon as the cloud density is non-zero, see \eqref{eqn.source-terms}, the rain density remained stable with a perturbation of $7\times 10^{-13}$ and $3\times10^{-15}$ for $k=1$ and $k=2$, respectively.
+Finally, while our sponge layer allows for mass exchange between the moist and dry densities in the sponge layer, the dry density perturbation observed is of order $10^{-11}$ and $10^{-13}$ for $k=1$ and $k=2$, respectively, and with the largest perturbations visible in the area below the sponge layer.